cvasilak/mbed-os-example-pelion-DISCO_L475VG_IOT01A/README.md

-# Pelion Device Management Client example for Mbed OS
+# Pelion DM - pre-compiled version

-Note this is guide and example on how to generate a pre-compiled version of the application.
+Note this is guide on how to generate a pre-compiled version of the application for Mbed OS and Pelion DM.
-This repository is expected to be used out of the box with Mbed CLI and Mbed Studio for the DISCO_L475VG_IOT01A and the Arm Compiler 6.13 (supported in Mbed OS 5.15.1)
+In addition, this repository is expected to be used out of the box with Mbed CLI and Mbed Studio for the DISCO_L475VG_IOT01A and the Arm Compiler 6.13 (supported in Mbed OS 5.15.1)

 ### Preparing a pre-compiled application

+(skip if you only want to use it)

+Overview: the process consist on replacing the source code with the objects pre-compiled and leave the python tools in place.

 1. Import the application with all source code

 ```
 mbed import https://github.com/ARMmbed/mbed-os-example-pelion